cristianbogdan/road-coloring/infra-projects/README.md

-- `index.js` loads the sub-project.
+- `_index.js` loads the sub-project.
 You can test it with `test-projects.html`
 - `vector-gmaps.js` renders the sub-project at the client.
-Most rendering of this sub-project is there.
   * the only part rendered at the server is the years over the segments, see  `nginx-infra.conf`   below
 - `osmimport` takes care of fetching from OSM (overpass) the infrastructure project data, mostly runs in the [osmimport-docker](../osmimport-docker) container
   * `osmimport/read-overpass.sh` reads data from OSM and places it in the `/data` folder